 The GC Institutional Research Office maintains data and statistics regarding aspects of university.
 Specific information requests can be made by contacting their office at (478)445-3350 or by email at email@example.com.

 Immunization requirements for students entering GC as well as the required certification form.

 Basic information about Georgia College.

-The Division of Student Affairs oversees the university's policies and procedures.
+The Division of Student Affairs oversees the university's student code of conduct.

 The offices of Admissions and the Registrar jointly manage the university's policies and procedures.

 The GC Financial Aid Office staff as well as other affiliated GC employees abide by the established Code of Conduct.